Get a Tip

 Have a whip round

-Friends & family never seem to know what to get George for Christmas, & what they do give him nearly always ends up getting broken or ignored.
+Friends & family never seem to know what to get George for Christmas and what they do give him nearly always ends up getting broken or ignored.
 So this year I've suggested they contribute towards buying him a tablet, which he will definitely use.
 I think they're quite relieved not to have the stress of choosing something for him.

 RNIB Santa letter